Peace Monuments

 Late 2005 - Dove and Gandhi on billboard for Dayton International Peace Museum, Ludlow at Fifth Street (facing southbound traffic), Dayton, Ohio (USA).

 October 22, 2006 - Peace Monument, Our Lady of Lourdes Shrine, 271 Van Horne Street, Sudbury, Ontario (Canada).
 Stainless steel.
-Erected by Les Jésuites de Sudbury in celebration of a triple jubilee: The 450th anniversary of the death of the founder of the Jesuits, Ignatius of Loyola, as well as the 500th anniversary of the birthday of two well-known Jesuits, Francis-Xavier and Pierre Favre.
+Erected by Les Jésuites de Sudbury in celebration of a triple jubilee: The 450th anniversary of the death of the founder of the Jesuits, Ignatius of Loyola, as well as the 500th anniversary of the birthday of two well-known Jesuits, Francis-Xavier & Pierre Favre.
 Peace is represented by a dove, a Christian Cross, and symbols in the letters A(lpha) and O(mega) representing the 12 world religions.
 The dove and Cross are distinctly at the top.

 August-September 2007 - Dove of Peace on the "35W Bridge Memorial Wall," Minnesota State Fair, St. Paul, Minnesota (USA).
 The bridge carrying Interstate Highway 35W over the Mississippi River collapsed on August 1, 2007, killing 13 people.